1. Home

 Solar islanding is when a home solar power system continues to generate electricity even though the grid is down.
 Many people would consider this a good thing, as your home still has power from your solar panels while everyone else has no power.

 However, things become dangerous when your solar panel system produces electricity, and it goes into the grid.
-This situation poses serious safety concerns to utility workers who are trying to fix the grid, as they could be injured if the grid is still "live".
+This situation poses serious safety concerns to utility workers who are trying to fix the grid, as they could be injured if the grid is still "live.”

 Here's what could happen if solar islanding wasn’t prevented:

-• Your grid-tied home solar power system still produces electricity.
+• The local grid goes down.
+However, your grid-tied solar power system still produces electricity.

-Luckily, if you still want to use your solar power during a power outage, you can set up your home for safe islanding.
+Luckily, if you want to use your solar power during a power outage, you can set up your home for safe islanding.
 We’ll explain how, in more depth, later in this article.

-Grid-Tied Solar Vs. Off-the-Grid
+Grid-Tied Solar Vs Off-the-Grid Solar

 On the other hand, if you're completely off the grid, you're already on your own power island.
 Your islanding solar inverter works independently from the power grid.
 If there's a storm or other event that knocks out the main power grid, your solar power system will continue running and providing power to your home.